ashutoshmjain/gita/src/how.md

  For more details please refer to details of [license](https://github.com/ashutoshmjain/gita/blob/main/LICENSE) at github repository for this work.

  Since `Mahabharata's` and it's translation by `Kisari Mohan Ganguli` is also in public domain , thus using any of this work should technically follow the same rules.

+# Style

+- I normally use maroon color for  `Hindi` or `Sanskrit`.
+This style rule may not apply in the verses because there are just too many, and they are quite obvious.
+- Hyperlinks are in "blue" color.
+The hyperlinks are used only where I want the reader to investigate some content.
+Otherwise adding hyperlinks is pretty useless because you can literally select any word, right click and google search.
+- English being my second language, my vocabulary is limited.
+Even with-in my limited repertoire, I prefer using words that I regularly use.
+Clarity of idea is a priority over flowery words.
+- `Mathura` is a historical "narrative".
+The focus is on "narrative" rather than historical accuracy.
+- I refrain from using citations as much as possible.
+The reason is simple — it is NOT a narrative chasing accuracy.
+The goal is to imagine possible scenarios, and then review them with an eye to seek comparative probability.
+This also means it is a subjective discretion.
+- Instead of building one concept, or one character, in a single chapter ; I rather try to visit the ideas in subsequent chapters.
+Thus order is important — each chapter builds on previous.
+Simple words, say for example "knowledge" , might take a different definition as you progress along.
+In absence of sequential reading, the article would still make sense, but it might lose the punch.
+- It is not a didactic religious document !
+The goal is not to impart `Gita`.
+And for a good reason — no one might ever tell it better than `Dvaipayana`.
+The purpose of this narrative is to seek that information that writer withheld at that time to avoid "stating the obvious".
+Having lost the context after thousands of years, we now crave for that information.
+- Footnotes are used to avoid verbosity in the body of article, but they do carry useful information.
+For paucity of time, if you happen to "skip-over", or for keeping the flow of reading, I suggest to run by them after finishing the chapter.
+I try to keep chapter size small so that reader has time to indulge in foot notes :-)
+- The theme is based on [maholvi](https://github.com/ashutoshmjain/maholvi).
+A yellow background with black care-free `Kalam` fonts form "Indian Fonts Foundry".
+Since this is the only theme I review this text before publishing, I have restricted other mdBook standard themes[^theme].

 ## Footnotes: